osuecampus/nes-somos-latinx/README.md

 * `title` - This is the title of your application that will be displayed to users.
 * `search` - Search is not yet complete, but in the future this would show you a search dialog in the sidebar.
 * `progressBar` - Setting this to true will show users an overall progress bar in the sidebar, along with checkmarks denoting pages users have read.
+* `sidebar` - Sets which side of the screen the sidebar is located.
+Default is right.

 #### Sections